Rental charges

 It all depends on the type of lease.
 An increase in the provision may be made during the term of the lease if this was mentioned when the lease was signed.
 The amount can be revised according to actual expenditure based on the previous year.
 To avoid the hassle of year-end service charge reminders, the landlord can offer a monthly service charge adjustment.

-The extent of the warranty varies depending on the lease.
-In theory, the landlord can take the charges from the rental deposit you have paid.
+The extent of the rental guarantee varies from one lease to another.
+In theory, the landlord can take responsibility for regularizing the charges with the rental guarantee deposit you have paid.
 This is one of the purposes of the rental guarantee.
 It guarantees the owner in the event of :

 • Damage to the rental property ;